katyukha/odoo-rpc-client/README.rst

-Also if You plan to use this project as shell client, it is **recommended to install IPython** and If You  would like to have ability to play with Odoo / OpenERP data in IPython notebook, it is recommended to also install IPython's Notebook support.
+Also if You plan to use this project as shell client, it is **recommended to install IPython** and If You  would like to have ability to play with Odoo data in IPython notebook, it is recommended to also install IPython's Notebook support.
 To install IPython and IPython Notebook just type::